abstracta/jmeter-java-dsl/README.md

 >
 > **Tip 3:** When working with multiple samplers in a test plan, specify their names to easily check their respective statistics.

-**Check [here](https://abstracta.github.io/jmeter-java-dsl/) for details on some interesting use cases**, like running tests at scale in [BlazeMeter](https://www.blazemeter.com/), saving and loading test plans from JMX, publishing test metrics to [InfluxDB](https://www.influxdata.com/products/influxdb-overview/) (and visualizing them from [Grafana](https://grafana.com/)), and general usage guides.
+**Check [here](https://abstracta.github.io/jmeter-java-dsl/) for details on some interesting use cases**, like running tests at scale in [BlazeMeter](https://www.blazemeter.com/) or [OctoPerf](https://octoperf.com/), saving and loading test plans from JMX, publishing test metrics to [InfluxDB](https://www.influxdata.com/products/influxdb-overview/) (and visualizing them from [Grafana](https://grafana.com/)), and general usage guides.

 ## Why?